RafaelLaya/Integral-Estimator-Python/README.md

 # Integral-Estimator-Python

 This is a final project for an introductory to programming class under the quarterly system.
 The class is CS121 and it is taught in python.
 Under my profile there is another repository that has a Java integral estimator.
-I learned java in the break after summer quarter (when I took the CS121 class) and before fall quarter, therefore I would expect the java version to be more complete (because it was written a few weeks later than this one, it has more features and is much better written in my opinion).
+I learned java in the break after summer quarter (when I took the CS121 class) and before fall quarter, therefore I would expect the java version to be more complete (because it was written a few weeks later than this one, it has more features, more mathematical functions, a better parser and is much better written in my opinion).
 The java version uses objects and is also (in general) much faster than this one (in most systems)!

 The instructions to use the program are simple: Download the .py file and then run (make sure you have installed the latest version of python in your system.
 This is confirmed to run on python 3.5 and 3.6.
 The program itself has instructions on its own usage.